FaceDeer/dfcaverns/guide.md

 Bloodthorns are cactus-like in appearance and habitat, growing in dry sandy caverns, but they are far more agressive about seeking moisture than their surface kin.
 Bloodthorns have thick spines projecting randomly from their trunks that are coated in smaller barbs that greedily drain fluids from any creature that touches them.
 You can climb a bloodthorn quite easily, using its spines like rungs on a ladder, but it will hurt to do so.
 Bloodthorn caverns are dimly lit so take care not to blunder into the rows of bloodthorns that grow like living fences.

-Dimple cups grow in the sandy soil here.
 Lakes are never found in Bloodthorn caverns.

 ## Barren crystal caverns

 On the third cavern layer the dry barren caverns will sprout clusters of enormous hexagonal red crystals from their floors and ceilings, providing light.
-These crystals have no particular use but are quite rare and beautiful to look at.
+These crystals have no particular use but are rare and beautiful to look at.

 # Sunless Sea